Meet our projects

 Through engaging, hands-on activities children were introduced to a range of different props such as clothing from the 40s and 50s, an old style tennis racket, a video about older people, recordings from the past and more.
 The children also used this time to write an introductory postcard to their new care home friends.

-They all had a brilliant time and can’t wait to start their intergenerational linking!
+They had a brilliant time and it made them very excited to start their intergenerational linking!

 Caritas, Diocese of Plymouth

 About Diocese of Plymouth (Caritas)